mozilla/kitsune/docs/development.md

     $ ./manage.py migrate

-It\'ll perform any migrations that haven\'t been performed for all apps.
+It will perform any migrations that haven't been performed for all apps.

 ## Creating a schema migration